Affinoids in the Lubin-Tate perfectoid space and special cases of the local Langlands correspondence: Affinoids and the reductions of formal models

-where $\delta =\delta (X_1, \dots , X_n)$.
-We claim that (in (\ref{item:red:smallodd}) to (\ref{item:red:largeeven})) an isomorphism is given by\footnote{Since we are working with perfect rings, there are many other obvious possibilities; for instance, we may leave out all $r$ from the definition of the above map.}
+Thus, it remains to study the morphism $\overline{\scrX} _{\nu} \rightarrow \overline{\scrY} _{\nu}$ induced as the reduction of \eqref{eq:moroffms2}.
+We claim that (in \ref{item:red:smallodd} to \ref{item:red:largeeven}) an isomorphism is given by\footnote{Since we are working with perfect rings, there are many other obvious possibilities; for instance, we may leave out all $r$ from the definition of the above map.}